maciejpedzich/maciejpedzi.ch/src/content/blog/racemash-my-appwrite-x-hashnode-hackathon-project.md

 It's a progress bar displaying how many votes you've casted so far and how many there are to go.
 Now, if the app simultaneously picks 2 random photos out of 24 and the order in which they appear doesn't matter, it means there are **24 choose 2**, or **276** possible votes a single user can register.

 If you're unsure as to how I've calculated that, then I highly recommend checking out [this article about binomial distribution](https://www.mathsisfun.com/data/binomial-distribution.html).
+And if you prefer watching videos, then [Khan Academy's got you covered](https://www.youtube.com/watch?v=WWv0RUxDfbs).

 So, with a total of 276 possible voting sessions per user, the bar should go up by about one percentage point every `Math.ceil(276 / 100)`, or 3 submitted votes.
 I think this is more or less a happy medium between too fast and too slow progression, but I'll find out whether this is true or not only after launching the app.